 Lockdown is the perfect time to attempt new challenges, and baking can be a really rewarding and good fun activity to do with your teen.
 Try something you've never done before like marshmallows or millionaire's shortbread for a great treat!

-9 - Complete an Online Course
+9 - Complete An Online Course

 With school almost out, and lessons limited, there are tons of free online courses for your teens to learn about things they're really interested in.
 From illustration to dance to languages, there's no shortage of choice, and the sense of achievement will be great.

-10 - Binge a Netflix Series in One Day
+10 - Binge A Netflix Series In One Day

 Sometimes you're just feeling lazy, and all you want to do is stay in bed and watch tv, and that's okay.
 Check out our list of teen Netflix shows for some ideas your teen will love.

-11 - Marie Kondo their Wardrobe
+11 - Marie Kondo Their Wardrobe

 When you're a teen, your identity and your body are constantly changing.
 Taking this time to have a wardrobe clear out can be good for your teen, and will help them feel like their clothes reflect who they want to be.
-Check out this video for how to get started.

-12 - Follow a Bob Ross Tutorial
+12 - Follow A Bob Ross Tutorial

 Bob Ross tutorials are fun, easy, and will have your teen in hysterics at his wacky eighties ways.

-13 - Cook a New Cuisine
+13 - Cook A New Cuisine

 Why not spend an evening cooking a meal from a country your teen has always wanted to visit?
 Your teen will love the challenge of trying out something new.

-14 - Try and Online Workout
+14 - Try An Online Workout

 Working out doesn't need to be a chore - try a fun free workout on Youtube to stay fit and healthy while in lockdown.
-Our favourite is this super fun dance routine.

-15 - Find a New Hobby
+15 - Find A New Hobby

 With school, extra-curricular activities and hanging out with friends, hobbies can sometimes get overlooked by your teen.
 Try something different and use this time to learn a skill that your teen can keep outside of lockdown.

-16 - Create a YouTube Channel
+16 - Create A YouTube Channel

 YouTube channels are the diaries of today, and can be a great way to get your teen feeling confident and finding a sense of their identity.
 Check out these great teen YouTube channels for some ideas.

-17 - Watch a Film in a Different Language
+17 - Watch A Film In A Different Language

 Brush up on language skills by watching one of Netflix's huge range of foreign-language films for a different point of view.

-18 - Explore the Podcast Universe
+18 - Explore The Podcast Universe

 With so much time on their hands, your teen can learn lots of exciting things.
 We've put together an extensive list of teen podcasts you need to know, on a range of different subjects that may perk your teen's interest.

-19 - Grow Something to Eat
+19 - Grow Something To Eat